learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 ## Summary <a id="sum"></a>

 Congratulations!
 We've covered a lot here!
 We took some of your previous knowledge with HTTP requests and OAuth in order to leverage an enterprise API!
-Then we made some requests to retrieve information that came back as a json format.
+Then we made some requests to retrieve information that came back as a JSON format.
 We then transformed this data into a dataframe using the Pandas package.
 In the next lab, we'll break down how to read API documentation and then put it all together to make a nifty map!